 Indicative Costs are per person based on two people travelling together and sharing a double/twin room for travel before July 2020.

 If you would like us to book your transatlantic flights we would be happy to do so in economy, premium economy, business or first class according to your preference.

 Supplements may apply for travel over Christmas/New Year and Easter.

-Please contact us for costs for families and for parties of 3 or more passengers and also for travel in 2020/2021.
+Please contact us for costs for families and for parties of 3 or more passengers and also for travel for Aug-Dec 2020 and for travel in 2021.

 What’s included in the price:

 All accommodation and meals as detailed; Local taxes & service charges associated with included accommodation – All transfers & sightseeing as detailed; various activities; ATOL protection; Research, sourcing, design and preparation of your tailor-made holiday itinerary and quote; booking admin and processing; The services of our local ground agent who will coordinate your stay and ensure that everything runs smoothly including access to a local English language 24/7 telephone help line.